Would we be able to make an appointment to see your place?

 - A familiar blanket (or sweater, or pillow); we provide your pet with a clean, comfortable blanket

-- Your pets’ bed; we do rent premium, luxury beds for daily/nightly use, but if you prefer to bring your pets’ personal bed, that’s okay too!
+- Your pets’ bed; we do provide clean blankets in the suites for daily/nightly use, but if you prefer to bring your pets’ personal bed, that’s okay!

 - Toys — we request no more than two toys be brought with your pet; and please, no favourite toys!
 We cannot guarantee they will not be destroyed